sebinsua/dotcom/posts/bridging-the-gaps-between-neural-networks-and-functions.md

 As AI increasingly affects our lives, businesses may look to their software engineers for explanations regarding AI model outputs and guidance implementing and integrating these systems.
 Understanding the foundations of AI may become essential, even for software engineers that do not aspire to becoming AI researchers.
 In this series of articles, I shall attempt to produce a layperson software engineer’s guide to understanding neural networks, transformers and mechanistic interpretability.
 Instead of the guide serving as a fully comprehensive reference, I’m aiming for it to be an approachable yet detailed deep-dive into necessary intuitions for understanding and complementary to existing educational materials (which I will link to where I can).

 A fundamental technique in AI is the application of neural networks, which are proven by the [“universal approximation theorem”](https://ai.stackexchange.com/a/13319) to be “universal function approximators”.
-They can reproduce the behaviour of any continuous function within a specified domain, provided they have the appropriate structure and size.
-In practice, neural networks can also reproduce functions with [discontinuities](https://en.wikipedia.org/wiki/Classification_of_discontinuities) and capture trends in non-deterministic processes by smoothing over issues and learning expected behaviours.
+They can reproduce the behavior of any continuous function within a specified domain, provided they have the appropriate structure and size.
+In practice, neural networks can also reproduce functions with [discontinuities](https://en.wikipedia.org/wiki/Classification_of_discontinuities) and capture trends in non-deterministic processes by smoothing over issues and learning expected behaviors.

 ### Interpretability